Roche gives up on India patent for breast cancer drug

 Western pharmaceutical companies are keen to tap into India's $13 billion drug market, but there are concerns about the level of protection for intellectual property in the country, where generic medicines account for more than 90 percent of drug sales.

-Herceptin, a treatment for a particularly aggressive form of breast cancer, is Roche's third-biggest seller and notched up global revenues of 3.08 billion Swiss francs in the first half of the year.
+Herceptin, a treatment for a particularly aggressive form of breast cancer, is Roche's third-biggest seller and notched up global revenues of 3.08 billion Swiss francs ($3.30 billion) in the first half of the year.

-India's government has considered issuing a compulsory licence on Herceptin, which would allow local drugmakers to sell far cheaper, generic copies.
+India's government has considered issuing a compulsory license on Herceptin, which would allow local drugmakers to sell far cheaper, generic copies.
 The government has so far held off from a decision.

-In 2012, India issued the first ever compulsory licence to domestic drugmaker Natco Pharma (NATP.NS) on a kidney and liver cancer drug, Nexavar, patented by Germany's Bayer (BAYGn.DE).
+In 2012, India issued the first ever compulsory license to domestic drugmaker Natco Pharma on a kidney and liver cancer drug, Nexavar, patented by Germany's Bayer.

 Roche's decision not to pursue a patent for Herceptin could pave the way for generic drugmakers to produce cheaper copies, known as biosimilars, because they are not identical replicas of the original drug.